-The Price of Silence
+The Price of SilenceDrama, Romance, Suspense

 Excerpt from Chapter 1

 The phone booth’s light flickered on above his unkempt hair, highlighting his blood-covered face as he reached up to smash the bulb with the butt of his pistol.
 His haunted eyes probed the darkness.
-No traffic on the road, no movement, no sign of life.
+No traffic on the road, no movement from the store: no sign of life to disturb him.

-He spat blood on the floor and picked up the receiver.
-Squinting at the numbers in the weak light from the station, he dialled a number.
+He spat blood on the floor and picked up the receiver with a shaking hand.
+Squinting at the keypad in the weak light from the pumps, he dialled a number.
 He cursed as the answering machine kicked in and slammed the phone down.
 He waited, peering into the night to see if anyone might be creeping up on him.
 After a moment, he dialled again.
 No answer.
-He soon fell into a routine: call, hang up, wait, scan the roadside, repeat – one foot tapping a nervous rhythm on the floor.
+Woozy and not thinking clearly, he soon got caught in a loop: call, hang up, scan the roadside, repeat.
+All the while, one foot tapped a nervous rhythm on the floor.

 Excerpt from Chapter 2

-Willa kept insisting.
-Eventually, Amy relented.
+Amy smiled at the thought of the tip-and-recovery course Willa had insisted they take.
 The course took place in a sheltered bay.
-They’d tipped their kayak and learned how to turn it upright again with the help of paddles and floats.
+They both had their own kayak; they’d tipped it and learned how to turn it upright again with the help of paddles and floats.
 That course hooked Amy on kayaking.
 Now her waterproof dry bags were packed.
 She couldn’t wait to go.

 Excerpt from Chapter 3

-The man in the car jerked awake by the sound of a passing truck.
-What the hell was he doing, sleeping in a stolen car with half of his face hanging down his neck?
-A cop might come by any time and check him out.
+The man in the car jerked awake at the sound of a passing semi.
+What the hell was he doing, sleeping in a stolen vehicle with half of his face hanging down his neck?
+A cop might come by anytime and check him out.

-Still wanting to be part of a gang, he’d joined a small gang in Squamish, just north of Vancouver.
+Feeling like he needed protection, he’d joined a small gang in Squamish, just north of Vancouver.
 When he told Ken about this, Ken flew into a rage.

 “Ulla continually challenges me with realistic and intriguing questions!
 It is incredible to watch as she builds the story detail and background.
 Having been involved in hundreds of the most serious investigations in British Columbia I can say she has developed realistic and thoughtful twists that will challenge her characters and excite her readers.
 Her depth of thought, energy and effort is fascinating and it is my privilege to be a small part of the process!”